zeek/zeek/script-reference/autogenerated-protocol-analyzer-index.rst

    :Type: :zeek:type:`event` (c: :zeek:type:`connection`)

    Generated when reassembly starts for a TCP connection.
-This event is raised at the moment when Bro's TCP analyzer enables stream reassembly for a connection.
+This event is raised at the moment when Zeek's TCP analyzer enables stream reassembly for a connection.